 Why "almost always"?
 Because some people have reported missing a small fraction of singletons (variants that are unique to individual samples) when using the new method.
-For most studies, this is an acceptable tradeoff, but if you are very specifically looking for singletons, you may need to do some careful evaluation before committing to this method.
+For most studies, this is an acceptable tradeoff (which is reduced by the availability of high quality sequencing data), but if you are very specifically looking for singletons, you may need to do some careful evaluation before committing to this method.

 Until recently, three strategies were available for variant discovery in multiple samples:

 - single sample calling: sample BAMs are analyzed individually, and individual call sets are combined in a downstream processing step;

 - batch calling: sample BAMs are analyzed in separate batches, and batch call sets are merged in a downstream processing step;

 - joint calling: variants are called simultaneously across all sample BAMs, generating a single call set for the entire cohort.

 The best of these, from the point of view of variant discovery, was joint calling, because it provided the following benefits:

 Batch-calling does not output a genotype call at sites where no member in the batch has evidence for a variant; it is thus impossible to distinguish such sites from locations missing data.
 In contrast, joint calling emits genotype calls at every site where any individual in the call set has evidence for variation.